What Happened to the Poster Children of OxyContin?

-This story — one in a series on financial conflicts of interest in medical research — won the Victor Cohn award in 2013.
-John Fauber is the Milwaukee Journal Sentinel’s medical reporter, a position he has held since 1996.
-Ellen Gabler is currently an investigative reporter at The New York Times.
+This story — one in a series on financial conflicts of interest in medical research — was part of a package that won CASW’s Victor Cohn Prize in 2013 for John Fauber, who has been the Milwaukee Journal Sentinel’s medical reporter since 1996.
+As of 2019, Ellen Gabler is an investigative reporter at The New York Times.

 Driving home from a hunting trip in 2008, Johnny Sullivan called his wife to say he was having trouble staying awake.